 The flow is designed to be quick.
 You do not need extra hardware beyond headphones.

 The beta is launching on Android in the U.S., Mexico, and India.
-Google says it supports 70+ languages.
-It works with wired or wireless headphones.
+Google says it supports 70

 Morocco is not in the first wave.
 Google says iOS and more countries are planned for 2026.
 That makes 2026 the earliest realistic window for broader access.